bianca9901/zen-zone/README.md

 ## User Stories

-### First-Time Visitor Goals:
+### **First-Time Visitor Goals:**

-* As a first-time visitor my goal is to find out what this yoga studio is about so that I can learn more.
+ **As a first-time visitor my goal is to find out what this yoga studio is about so that I can learn more.**
-*(who) Website is organized in a way that first-time visitors directly can see a description of who we are.*
+- (Who) Website is organized in a way that first-time visitors directly can see a description of who we are.

-* As a first-time visitor my goal is to find out where the yoga studio is located so that I can find the place.
+**As a first-time visitor my goal is to find out where the yoga studio is located so that I can find the place.**
-*(where) First-time visitors should be able to find our location immediately since this is a local yoga studio.
-Therefore the location is provided in the header.*
+- (Where) First-time visitors should be able to find our location immediately since this is a local yoga studio.
+Therefore the location is provided in the header on the landing page and also in the footer.

-* As a first-time visitor my goal is to find out what classes are provided so that I can decide if it suits my needs.
+**As a first-time visitor my goal is to find out what classes are provided so that I can decide if it suits my needs.**
-*(what) First-time visitors would want to know what classes we have in the studio.
-Therefore this information is provided directly after the header.*
+- (What) First-time visitors would want to know what classes we have in the studio.
+Therefore this information is provided directly after the header.

-### Returning Visitor Goals:
+### **Returning Visitor Goals:**

-* As a returning visitor my goal is to contact the studio so that I can ask further questions.
+**As a returning visitor my goal is to contact the studio so that I can ask further questions.**
-*(contact) First-time visitors may have further questions, therefore the contact information is in the navigation bar.*
+- (Contact) a returning visitor may have further questions, therefore the contact information is in the navigation bar and the footer.

-* As a returning visitor my goal is to see the schedule so that I can book a class.
+**As a returning visitor my goal is to see the schedule so that I can book a class.**
-*(when) A visitor that returns to the site may want to see the schedule for the classes.
-Therefore it has a link provided in the navigation so that the visitor easily can find the schedule of the week.*
+- (When) A visitor that returns to the site may want general information about class schedule offered in the studio.
+Therefore, it has a link provided in the navigation so that the visitor easily can get a overview.

-* As a returning visitor my goal is to find the studios' social media so that I can follow and interact with them.
+**As a returning visitor my goal is to find the studios' social media so that I can follow and interact with them.**
-*(interaction) A visitor that returns may want to follow and interact with us on social media to see more.*
+- (Interaction) A visitor that returns may want to follow and interact with the studio on social media to see more, for this reason icons are presented in footer.

-### Frequent Visitor Goals:
+### **Frequent Visitor Goals:**

-* As a frequent visitor my goal is to see this week’s schedule so that I can book a class.
+**As a frequent visitor my goal is to see this week’s schedule so that I can book a class.**
-*(When) A frequent visitor may want to see the schedule for the week to book their spot.*
+- (When) A frequent visitor may want to see the studios' schedule for the week to adjust their personal schedule accordingly.

-* As a frequent visitor my goal is to learn more about the memberships so that I can get a better deal.
+**As a frequent visitor my goal is to learn more about the memberships so that I can get a better deal.**
-*(Prices) Frequent visitors may be interested in getting a membership and potentially purchasing.*
+- (Prices) Frequent visitors may be interested in getting a membership and potentially purchase.

 ---